czernous/persian-hugo/exampleSite/content/about/_index.md

 ---
 **"I have no special talents.
 I am only passionately curious." _-Albert Einstein_**

 Hi, My name is Ruth.
 I am a lifestyle blogger.
 Just here, sharing my curiosities with you.
-I write about fitness and health, beauty, copywriting, digital marketing.
+I write about health, beauty, design, food, digital marketing.

 **Work with me**